 The enormous growth we’re witnessing in our economy finds an obvious indicator in the stock markets.
-Presently, after understanding the dynamics of the share markets, mutual funds and more, an increasing number of people seem to be more inclined on investing big in the these markets.
+Presently, after understanding the dynamics of the share markets, mutual funds and more, an increasing number of people seem to be more inclined to invest big in these markets.

 But can everyone jump in?
 Only if they have a demat account.

 - In India, there are two depositories that hold your demat accounts for you.
 These are the CDSL (Central Depository Services Limited) and NSDL (National Securities Depository Limited).

 - Contrary to what you may assume, you don’t need to be 18 to get started.
 There is no minimum age to invest in the stock market.

 - A PAN card is a necessity to get started with your demat account.

 It is important to know if you’re eligible to open a demat account in the first place.

 How does a Demat account work?

 A demat account holds all your securities (shares, commodities, ETFs etc) in an electronic or dematerialized form.
 You cannot trade in the stock market without one.
 Let’s get the basics out of the way first.
 Here is a list of things to understand the working of a demat account:

 - Central Depository: In India, there are two depositories that hold your demat accounts for you.
 These are the CDSL (Central Depository Services Limited) and NSDL (National Securities Depository Limited).
 They hold all the demat accounts and its shareholding details.

 - Unique ID: Every demat account has a unique ID for identification.
 This number is not only used for transactions but also helps individual companies to identify you correctly in order to credit shares into your account.

 - Depository Participants: Access to your demat account, held by the central depository, is provided by Depository Participants - DP, or what we call brokers.
 They act as an intermediary between the central depository and the investor.
 DPs could be traditional banks, financial institutions or more recently, discount brokers.